 Citizens Bank student loan refinancing is a good fit for creditworthy applicants who want to keep their finances under one roof to benefit from loyalty rate discounts.
 The lender is a worthy option for nontraditional borrowers, such as nongraduates or noncitizens who have a Social Security number.
 Thanks to its high debt limits, Citizens Bank refinancing is also geared toward borrowers with high outstanding loan balances.

 Citizens Bank stands out for its accessibility.
 Any former student or parent borrower who has a Social Security number could be eligible for refinancing.
 With that said:

 - Non-bachelor’s degree-holders must make 12 payments on their loans after leaving school to qualify for refinancing.

 - You (or your cosigner) must also have a credit score of at least 700 and $24,000 in annual income.

 If you can clear those criteria, you could enjoy the following perks of refinancing with Citizens Bank:

 - View your potential fixed or variable interest rate in two minutes and without harming your credit.

-- Refinance a minimum of $10,000 and a maximum of $300,000 for bachelor’s degree holders or $500,000 for professional degree holders.
+- Refinance a minimum of $10,000 and a maximum of $300,000 for bachelor’s degree holders, $500,000 for graduate degree holders and $750,000 for professional degree holders.

 - Receive up to a 0.50% interest rate discount for being an existing Citizens Bank customer and enrolling in autopay.